|

 the phrase "survival of the fittest."
 Biologists distinguish between two kinds

 of struggle for survival.
-First, there is the interspecific
+First, there is the interspecific struggle, warfare

-struggle, warfare between different species of animals, as between wolves and
+between different species of animals, as between wolves and deer, or men and

-deer, or men and bacteria.
-Second, there is the intraspecific struggle, warfare
+bacteria.
+Second, there is the intraspecific struggle, warfare among members of

-among members of a single species, as when rats fight other rats, or men fight
+a single species, as when rats fight other rats, or men fight other men.
+A great

-other men.
-A great deal of evidence in modem biology indicates that those
+deal of evidence in modem biology indicates that those species which have

-have never been enough of themselves to guarantee the
+been enough of themselves to guarantee the survival of a species.
+Many a mammoth

-offensive and defensive armaments, ceased millions of years ago to walk the
+millions of years ago to walk the earth.

 If we are going to talk about human